 Seen in 4.4% of black infants and 0.6% of white infants.4

 The exact cause and mechanism have yet to be determined.5

 Some physicians speculate that it is a persistent reaction to scabies ("postscabies syndrome").
 Suggestive of this infectious etiology, infantile acropustulosis will occasionally be concurrently present among siblings.
 Also, patients diagnosed with this disorder frequently have received prior treatment for scabies, which may either provide evidence of an infectious etiology or demonstrate the frequent misdiagnosis, as in the patient above.
-Odom et al. conclude that in some cases, this disease may represent a hypersensitivity ...
+Odom et al. conclude that in some cases, this disease ...